rcantini/rcantini.github.io/content/authors/admin/_index.md

   url: "https://www.dimes.unical.it/"

 # Short bio (displayed in user profile at end of posts)
 bio: Riccardo Cantini is an assistant professor at the Department of Computer Science, Modeling, Electronics and Systems Engineering (DIMES), University of Calabria.
-His current research focuses on *social media and big data analysis*, *opinion mining*, *natural language processing and large language models*, and *sustainable AI*.
+His current research focuses on *social media and big data analysis*, *opinion mining*, *natural language processing*, *large language models*, and *sustainable AI*.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons